An Interview with Cora Kobischka

 I just want people to have a good time when they come to Seoul; it's an amazing city

-Recently, My Destination Seoul had the chance to chat to Cora Kobischka, an artist who has been living in Seoul for two years.
+Recently, My Guide Seoul had the chance to chat to Cora Kobischka, an artist who has been living in Seoul for two years.

 U: Can you tell me what you’re doing in Seoul?